Jakobeha/devolve-ui.js/README.md

 devolve-ui strives to be

 - **Composable:** UI elements encapsulate themselves.
+UI elements can recursively contain other UI elements.
 You can swap out data sources in the UI and swap out UI for your data.
 - **Rapidly-iterable:** You can change the look and feel of the UI without rebuilding and re-running your app
 - **Scalable:** Whether you want just a single inspector for your Rust data while debugging your app, to a full-blown application which you show to users